-Causes of drug allergy
+Causes of a drug allergy

 Your immune system is meant to attack unwanted invaders and objects that don’t belong in your body.
 Think about bacteria, viruses, and parasites.
 Your immune system may also respond to allergens like pollen, which then causes sneezing, excess mucus, and other unpleasant responses that are irritating.